dart-lab/manual/docs/ethics.md

 People in the lab will also have sample ethics applications, information sheets, consent forms etc. You can (and should) ask in Teams if anyone has an example similar to your study that you can use as a guide.

-## Your data management plan: collecting, transporting, storing and accessing your data during the study
+## Your data management plan

+### Collecting, transporting, storing and accessing your data during the study

 \[needs content\]

-## Your data management plan: publishing, sharing and archiving your data after the study
+### Publishing, sharing and archiving your data after the study

 \[needs content\]